hero9968/voxlets/src/voxlets/readme.txt

 ## For images:

 1)  extract_all_image_shoeboxes.py
-    To get shoeboxes and features from all the images
+    To get shoeboxes and features from all the images - now also classifies against the dictionary which is sort of circular...

+2) DICTIONARY:
-2)  combine_sboxes_from_images.py
+    2)  combine_sboxes_from_images_for_dict.py
         To combine toether all the separate training shoebox files... to allow for dict to be formed

     3)  create_dict_from_images.py
         To do the kmeans clustering on the combined sboxes

-4)  classify_voxlets_against_dict.py
-    Goes through the training (and test?) voxlets and sees which dictionary cluster they belong in.
-Combines into one big file
+5)  train_model.py

+6)  use voxel_combine.py to do the prediction... somehow!